 - Weed Edibles: For non-smokers, or for anyone who just can’t smoke in a particular situation, cannabis edibles are perfect.

-- Cannabis Flower: For those old fashioned stoners out there, normal marijuana buds can never be replaced.
+- Cannabis Flower: For those old-fashioned stoners out there, you can never replace traditional marijuana buds.

-- CBD Products: If you want the benefits that cannabinoids provide but without getting high, then CBD oil is worth a shot.
+- CBD Products: If you want the benefits that cannabinoids provide without getting high, CBD oil is worth a shot.

 - Magic Mushrooms: These psilocybin-based goodies are for those looking for an out-of-this-world hallucinogenic experience.